40/50 Year Building Recertification Inspection Miami Dade, Miami Beach, Hialeah, Coral Gables, Miami-Dade, Broward

 A Florida State registered engineer is required to prepare an Electrical Recertification Report for services of 600 amperes (240 volts-single phase) or more on residential projects, or services of 800 amperes (240 volts-single phase) on commercial projects, and which costs more than $50,000 as per Chapter 471 of the Florida Statutes.

 Report format and text based on the local government guidelines.
 Professionals preparing report may use their own form if it contains the same information found in this package.

 Each individual page of report must be signed and sealed by a registered engineer.

-The engineer must have proven qualifications by training and experience in the specific technical field covered in the safety inspection report (structural or electrical recertification) as per Section No. 8-11(f) of the Code.
+The engineer must have proven qualifications by training and experience in the specific technical field covered in the building safety inspection report (structural or electrical recertification) as per Section No. 8-11(f) of the Code.

 What is the process.